 Read more about the best Sedona jeep tours.

-2 – Visit the Chapel of the Holy Cross
+2 – Enjoy the amazing architecture and equally remarkable story of the Chapel of the Holy Cross

 As one of Sedona’s most coveted inner-city spots, the Chapel of the Holy Cross is an architectural delight, built to coexist with the dramatic orange rockface, and with every nook and cranny steeped in rich religious history.